Have you ever really thought about your expectations?

-We’re always changing, and our expectations need to be flexible and able to change too.
+We’re always changing, and our expectations need to be flexible and able to change along with us.

-- Examine your expectations.
-Are they realistic?
+- Examine one expectation about someone specific.
+Is your expectation realistic?
 How do you know?
-How can you change that?
+How can you change it if it’s not?

 - How important is this expectation?
 Is it worth sleepless nights?
 Is it worth feeling anger, hurt feelings, or resentment?
 How important is it really?

-- Let others be who they are.
+- Let go; detach.
+Let others be who they are.
 Notice how this feels.
 Is it pleasant?
 Why or why not?

-- Let go; detach.
-Let go of what people say or didn’t say, or what they did or didn’t do.
+- Let go of what people say (or didn’t say) or what they did (or didn’t) do.
 Let go of outcomes.
 Let go of your expectations.
 How does it feel?
 Scary?
 Anxiety-provoking?
 What can you do about that?

-- Make the goal a process of progress.
+- Make the goal of “letting go” a process of progress.

 - Trust the process.